jcg1183/Orbital_Ring_Population_Calulator/README.md

 This program can display a specified ring on a globe, calculate the population under a ring, and calculate all possible rings to determine which ring would maximize the population under it.

+The program was tuned to maximize parallel computation and the resolution of the population raster was tested to calculate the most accurate population in the least amount of time.

 ## Installation

 This program uses [GeographicLib](https://geographiclib.sourceforge.io/html/install.html) which has several install options.